Jessica-ovabor/book-api/README.md

 ---

 <!-- About the Project -->
-## About JessiSchool
+## About Book Api

-JessiSchool is a Student Management API does the main function of a university system and explains how it works.
-It enables the school to create an admin account.
-It allows the registration of students by admin.
-Also, the API allows the school admin to create courses and handling the grading system for the student and student cgpa on a scale of 4.0.
+Book API is a simple API built with FAST Api that in which perform a simple CRUD operation for user to update a book by id , create a book with the required paraameters like title, year etc , delete a book by its id , get a book by its id and get all books present in the database.

-CRUD operations can be carried out on the admin data ,student data and the courses data, with an easy-to-use Swagger UI setup for testing and integration with the front end.
+Also there is an easy-to-use Swagger UI setup for testing in the absence of testing tools like insomnia and postman.

-A Student account have restricted access to the app, as a student can only change their profile details and view their profile, courses, grades and CGPA.

-This Student Management API was built with Python's Flask-RESTX a python Api by <a href="https://www.github.com/Jessica-ovabor">Jessica Ovabor</a> during Backend Engineering live classes at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.
-This was built as my third semester final capstone project in <b>AltSchool Africa</b>.
+This Book Api was built with FAST Api by <a href="https://www.github.com/Jessica-ovabor">Jessica Ovabor</a>
 <p align="right"><a href="#readme-top">back to top</a></p>

 ### Built With:

 ![Python][python]
-![Flask][flask]
+![FastAPI][fastapi]
 ![SQLite][sqlite]

 <p align="right"><a href="#readme-top">back to top</a></p>

 ---
 <!-- Lessons from the Project -->
-## Knowledge Acquired
+## Deliverables

 Creating this API helped me learn and practice:
-* API Development with Python
+* API Development with FAST Api
-* Unit Testing using Pytest,Insomnia and Postman
+* Unit Testing using Postman
 * Routing
 * Swagger Documentation
 * Debugging
 * Database Management
-* App Security
-* User Authentication and Authorization
-* Flask Admin Permissions and Restriction
 * Deployment

 <p align="right"><a href="#readme-top">back to top</a></p>